flexycode/CCOBJPGL_FINAL_PROJECT/README.md

 3. `src/`: This directory contains all the source files.
 4. `main/`: This subdirectory of src/ contains the main application code and resources.
 5. `java/`: This contains all the Java source files.
-6. `com/example/`: This is the base package for all your Java classes.
+6. `com/studentrecord/`: This is the base package for all your Java classes.
-7. `Main.java`: The main class to run the application.
+7. `App.java`: The main class to run the application.
 8. `model/`: This package contains the data model classes.
 9. `service/`: This package contains the service classes that handle business logic.
-10. `util/`: This package contains utility classes.
+10. `util/`: This package contains utility classes. (deleted for some reason like there's no use case)
-11. `gui/`: This package contains all the GUI-related classes.
+11. `ui/`: This package contains all the GUI-related classes.
+12. `auth/`: This package contains all the Authentication, QRCode, Pin Code - related classes.
-12. `resources/`: This directory is for non-Java resources like configuration files, images, etc. It's empty in this project but included for completeness.
+13. `resources/`: This directory is for non-Java resources like configuration files, images, etc.

 # 🏆 Contributing